hughobrien/zfs-remote-mirror/README.md

 	hugh@local$ < key-backup.txz.aes openssl aes-128-cbc -d | tar -xf -
 	hugh@local$ ls .ssh

-(*tar* can automatically decompress).
 Let's get a quick measurement on the drive's normal speed before we activate the encryption.

 	root@knox# dd if=/dev/zero of=/dev/da0 bs=1m count=100
-	..
+	...
 	104857600 bytes transferred in 15.057181 secs (6963960 bytes/sec)

 Send the key over to *knox*, this is only for the initial setup, it won't hold a copy of it.
-Also, since */tmp* is now a memory drive, we don't need to worry about any hardcore [Guttmann](https://en.wikipedia.org/wiki/Gutmann_method) secure erasure.
+Also, since */tmp* is now a memory drive, we don't need to worry about anything as serious as [Guttmann](https://en.wikipedia.org/wiki/Gutmann_method) erasure.

 	hugh@local$ scp ~/.ssh/knox-geli-key knox:/tmp